-It’s a perfectly natural (and very common) question that crops up time and time again, so I’ll attempt to shed some light on the topic in today’s post.
-If you’re reading this, you probably already know that the microblading process involves breaking the skin so it’s reasonable to assume that anytime this happens, there’s going to be some pain attached – Right?
+Wondering if a microblade session will hurt is a perfectly natural (and very common) concern that crops up time and time again, With this in mind, I’ll attempt to shed some light on the topic in today’s post.
+If you’re reading this, you probably already know that the microblading process involves breaking the skin.
+It’s therefore reasonable to assume there’s going to be some pain attached when this happens – right?

 No pain no gain, or so they say…